srazash/dsazig/Notes.md

 Another is to keep the load factor low enough to ensure the chances of a collision are as low as possible.
 The optimal load factor, depending on how the map is implemented, is 0.7.

 When new values are added or when values are removed from the map, the len will chance to optimise the load factor.
-This typically involves creating a new data structure, recalculating the indeces of where the data should be with a new length and copying/moving them.
+This typically involves creating a new data structure, recalculating the indexes of where the data should be with a new length and copying/moving them.

 For retrievals, the same overall process is used to access the value but the stored key and looked up key are compared to verify the correct value is being retrieved.